-a.
+- a.
 The Bank will limit the amount of subsidy for which a member applicant may apply to a maximum of 25% of the subsidy announced for each application period.
-The limit will be calculated using the following parameters: 1) the order in which applications are in "Member Approved" status in AHP Online, and 2) for applications with member consortiums, 100% of the requested subsidy will be applied toward the 25% limit of each member applicant.

-b.
-The Bank will limit the amount of subsidy per project to \$900,000 or 75% of the total project costs, whichever is less.
+For all applications submitted by member applicants that are owned by the same parent company, the sum of the subsidy requested by those member applicants cannot exceed 25% of the subsidy announced for each application period.
+The limit will be calculated using the following parameters: 1) the order in which applications are in "Member Approved" status in AHP Online, and 2) for applications with member consortiums, 100% of the requested subsidy will be applied toward the 25% limit of each member applicant. - b.
+The Bank will limit the amount of subsidy per project to \$9001,000,000 or 75% of the total project costs, whichever is less.